Rosenthal Kalabus & Therrian

 We Pick Up the Phone Every Time; Call 24 Hours a Day, 7 Days a Week

-Our team is available 24/7 to provide immediate support, answer your questions, and start building your defense.
+Our team is committed to representing clients in domestic violence cases, providing personalized support throughout the legal process.
+We are available 24/7 to provide immediate support, answer your questions, and start building your defense.
 Call us now at (972) 369-0577 or contact us online to schedule a confidential consultation to speak directly with a seasoned domestic violence attorney serving Addison.
+We offer a free consultation to help you understand your options and take the first step toward your defense.

 Understanding Domestic Violence Charges in Addison